 I first came out here with a bus load of clothes.
 OK really, a large backpack and one suitcase, but still, it mine as well have been a busload.
 It was ridiculous.
 To be fair, I was coming out here to teach English, so that’s why I thought I needed all these things.
 No. No. No. Leave it at home, buy something at the destination if you desperately need it.

 2. Local Grub

 When traveling in most places, especially Southeast Asia, it’s smarter to eat local food.
 When you eat local food, you’ll be saving a good chunk of money.
-For example a pad thai only costs about $1 and some change, so if you eat that instead of a pasta dish that might cost $4-5 dollars for dinner, you’ll be saving a decent amount of money.
+For example, a pad thai only costs about $1, so if you eat that instead of a pasta dish that might cost $4-5 dollars for dinner, you’ll be saving a decent amount of money.
 That’s at least another few meals.